Caribbean Blue

 "Caribbean Blue" is a song by Irish musician Enya, included as the second track on her third studio album, Shepherd Moons (1991).
 It was written by Enya and Roma Ryan, and produced by Nicky Ryan.
 The song follows a waltz time signature, and mentions the Anemoi (Ancient Greek wind gods): Boreas, Afer Ventus (Africus), Eurus, and Zephyrus.

 "Caribbean Blue" was released as the lead single from the album on 7 October 1991 by WEA.
 It reached number eight on the Irish Singles Chart and number 13 on the UK Singles Chart.
-In the United States, it reached number 79 on the Billboard Hot 100 and number three on the Billboard Modern Rock Tracks chart; on the latter listing, it was the 12th-most-successful song of 1992.
+In the United States, it reached number 79 on the Billboard Hot 100 and number three on the Billboard Modern Rock Tracks chart.
 The accompanying music video, directed by Michael Geoghegan, features visual imagery based on the paintings of Maxfield Parrish and was an early appearance for British actress and singer Martine McCutcheon.

+Composition

+The song is written in the key of E major with a fast tempo of 158 beats per minute in 3/4 (waltz) time.
+Halfway through the song, the key shifts up one semitone to F major.
+Enya’s vocals span from B_{3} to G_{4}.